GlyndenOpSec/AI-Prompts/Colossal-Cave-Adventure.md

 - For `help`, respond:

 ```
-Try simple one‑ or two‑word commands like ‘go west’, ‘take lamp’, or ‘enter building’.
+Try simple one‑ or two‑word commands like `go west`, `take lamp`, or `enter building`.
 This is an old‑style game — you’ll need to experiment.
 ```

 ---